British PM Johnson has coronavirus, self-isolates in Downing Street

 “The doors between Number 10 and Number 11 have been closed off to all other staff who work in the building,” a Downing Street spokesman said.
 “The PM will work from the office and the study in Number 11.”

-His finance minister, Rishi Sunak, who traditionally works out of Number 11 Downing Street, is not self-isolating, a Treasury source said.
+His finance minister, Rishi Sunak, who traditionally works out of Number 11, is not self-isolating, a Treasury source said.

-It was not immediately clear whether Johnson’s 32-year-old partner, Carrie Symonds, who is pregnant, had been tested.
+Johnson’s office would not say if his 32-year-old partner, Carrie Symonds, who is pregnant, had been tested.
+However Johnson’s seven-day quarantine, rather than a lengthier 14-day period for infected households, implied she was not currently living with him.

-Britons paid tribute to health workers on Thursday evening, clapping and cheering from doorways and windows.
-Johnson and Sunak took part, but came out of separate entrances on Downing Street and did not come into close contact, according to a Reuters photographer at the scene.
+Britons paid tribute to health workers on Thursday evening by clapping and cheering from doorways.
+Johnson and Sunak took part, but came out of separate entrances on Downing Street and did not come into close contact.

 Queen Elizabeth last saw Johnson on March 11 and she remains in good health, Buckingham Palace said.
 The 93-year-old monarch usually sees the prime minister once a week but has recently conducted the regular audience by telephone.

-“The queen last saw the PM on the 11th March and is following all the appropriate advice with regards to her welfare,” a palace spokesman said.

 Prince Charles, the 71-year-old heir to the British throne, tested positive for coronavirus earlier this week.
-He is in good health and is now self-isolating at his residence in Scotland with mild symptoms along with his wife Camilla, who tested negative, his office said.
+He is in good health and is now self-isolating at his residence in Scotland with mild symptoms.

-Reporting by Guy Faulconbridge, Kate Holton, William James, Michael Holden and Elizabeth Piper; Editing by Michael Holden and Frances Kerry
+Reporting by Guy Faulconbridge, Kate Holton, William James, Michael Holden and Elizabeth Piper; Editing by Frances Kerry and Jon Boyle